 If you have any questions or if you have not received your invitation to the portal, please contact our PPP team at 215-579-3409, or email us at PPPQuestions@fnbn.com.
 Please refer to https://home.treasury.gov/policy-issues/cares/assistance-for-small-businesses and your accountant for additional guidance.

 Thank you for your continued commitment to The First.

 July 17, 2020

 The SBA Paycheck Protection Program (PPP) has helped Small Businesses, like yours, keep their workforce employed during the COVID-19 crisis.
 The SBA will forgive loans if all employee retention guidelines are met, and the funds are used for eligible expenses.
 Please refer to https://home.treasury.gov/policy-issues/cares/assistance-for-small-businesses and consult with your accountant for guidance.
 Another good resource is https://bench.co/blog/operations/ppp-loan-forgiveness/.

 The covered period for your PPP loan began on the day your loan was funded and ends 24 weeks after.
 If you have already exhausted your funds on payroll and other eligible expenses, you may elect to apply for forgiveness prior to the end of your 24 weeks.

-All applications for forgiveness must be completed and processed through the bank’s secure online portal.
+All applications for forgiveness must be completed and processed through The First’s secure online portal.
 If this is not feasible for you and your business, please contact a member of our PPP team for support at 215-579-3409, or email us at PPPQuestions@fnbn.com.